Cheating: why do children do it?

 Some children might have high expectations of themselves, or they might feel other people have high expectations of them.
 So they cheat to meet these expectations.

-Some might want to win because they don’t know how to cope with the disappointment of losing.
+Some children might want to win because they don’t know how to cope with the disappointment of losing.
 After all, learning to lose takes time.

 Younger children might not yet understand the concept of rules or the difference between right and wrong.
 They might break or change rules as they play, but this isn’t really cheating.
 School-age children usually understand that breaking the rules is cheating.
 You can teach them about fair play.